iivanoo/covid-apps-observer/data/data_community/reports/resources/com.joinzoe.covid_zoe___2.4.0/report.md

 > Good for up to date info.
 I'm unable to log my vaccination, told to ensure I have latest updates etc. so even reinstalled app to ensure this, but still can't.
 Disappointing<br> :date: __2021-03-10 12:56:37__

 > I had a lateral test turns out to be positive and a lab test turns out negative, does this app help me what I need to do next NO. Use the lab tests use the track and trace app.
 More accurate.<br> :date: __2021-03-10 09:54:30__

-> Cannot find where I put my daily health check in<br> :date: __2021-03-08 12:31:19__

-> It seems to make up local cases numbers on the fly.
-My area hasn't seen more than 6900 cases since the start of the pandemic, yet apparently, according to the app we've had nearly 15k...
-Something's amiss here<br> :date: __2021-03-07 10:44:34__

-> Has been great until today, then froze.
-Rebooted phone and 95 days of data lost.
-Including all inputs on jabs and dates.<br> :date: __2021-03-06 11:02:38__